Nanoscale Characterization

 Director, Nanoscale Characterization Facility

-Since 1997, Dr. Yates has been the director of the Nanoscale Characterization Facility, which houses instruments for advanced electron and atomic force microscopy and ion scattering.
+Since 1997, Dr. Yates has been the director of the Nanoscale Characterization Facility, which houses instruments for advanced electron and ion-beam microscopy.
 He has, cumulatively, twenty-seven years experience with the instruction, operation and maintenance of electron microscopes and related instruments.

 Jamie